-We expect our rent collection rates will deteriorate the longer COVID-19 persists, which will likely lead to increased reserves and write-offs of both cash and deferred rent receivables.
-To the extent the Company receives requests from tenants to defer or abate their rent payments, the Company will evaluate each tenant's rent relief request on an individual basis,
+Our rent collection rates may deteriorate the longer COVID-19 persists, which could lead to increased reserves and write-offs of both cash and deferred rent receivables.
+To the extent the Company receives requests from tenants to defer or abate their rent payments, the Company will evaluate each tenant's rent relief request on an individual basis, considering a number of factors.
+No significant abatement or modifications have been reached for the three and nine months ended September